-The following table presents consolidated property-level operating expenses in accordance with GAAP for the two years ended December 31, 2021 (in millions, except percentages):
+The following table presents consolidated property-level operating expenses in accordance with GAAP for the two years ended December 31, 2022 (in millions, except percentages):

-2021 2020 Change
+2022 2021 Change

 Expenses:

-Rooms \$ 488 \$ 362 34.8%
+Rooms \$ 727 \$ 488 49.0%

-Food and beverage 505 420 20.2
+Food and beverage 928 505 83.8

-Other departmental and support expenses 890 686 29.7
+Other departmental and support expenses 1,181 890 32.7

-Management fees 97 39 148.7
+Management fees 217 97 123.7

-Other property-level expenses 307 312 (1.6)
+Other property-level expenses 325 307 5.9

-Depreciation and amortization 762 665 14.6
+Depreciation and amortization 664 762 (12.9)

-Total property-level operating expenses \$3,049 \$2,484 22.7
+Total property-level operating expenses \$4,042 \$3,049 32.6

 Our operating costs and expenses, which consist of both fixed and variable components, are affected by several factors.
 Rooms expenses are affected mainly by occupancy, which drives costs related to items such as housekeeping, reservation systems, room supplies, laundry services and front desk costs.
-Food and beverage expenses correlate closely with food and beverage revenues and are affected by occupancy and the mix of business between banquet and audio-visual and outlet sales.
-However, the most significant expense for the rooms, food and beverage, and other departmental and support expenses is wages and employee benefits, which comprise approximately 55% of these expenses in any year.
-During 2021, these expenses increased 22% compared to 2020, excluding the severance expense discussed below.
-Included in the amount for 2020 was approximately \$125 million for benefits to hotel employees who were furloughed by our managers, while in 2021, benefit costs for furloughed employees did not have a significant impact on results, as they were eligible to be reimbursed through the American Rescue Plan Act.
-Wages expense increases were partially offset by approximately \$13 million and \$39 million in 2021 and 2020, respectively, related to the ERC recorded by our managers.
-We also recorded \$65 million of severance costs in 2020, compared to severance reversals of \$10 million in 2021.
-We anticipate wage compression will continue in 2022, particularly in markets that have led the lodging demand recovery.
-In aggregate, wage and benefit cost inflation is expected to be in the 4% to 5% range in 2022.
-Other property-level expenses consist of property taxes, which are highly dependent on local taxing authorities, and property and general liability insurance, and do not necessarily change based on changes in revenues at our hotels.
+Food and beverage expenses correlate closely with food and beverage revenues and are affected by occupancy and the mix of business between banquet, audio-visual and outlet sales.
+However, the most significant expense for rooms, food and beverage, and other departmental and support is wages and employee benefits, which comprise approximately 55% of these expenses in any year.
+During 2022, these expenses increased 58% compared to 2021, reflecting the increase in hiring as operations have recovered.
+In 2021, wage expense increases were partially offset by approximately \$13 million related to the Employee Retention Credit recorded by our managers.